kubesphere/website/content/en/docs/cluster-administration/cluster-wide-alerting-and-notification/alerting-policy.md

     ![alerting_policy_node_level_notification_rule](/images/docs/alerting/alerting_policy_node_level_notification_rule.png)

-3. Click **Create**, and you can see that the alert policy is successfully created.
+3. Click **Create**, and you can see that the alerting policy is successfully created.

 {{< notice note >}}

 *Waiting Time for Alerting* **=** *Check Period* **x** *Consecutive Times*.
-For example, if the check period is 1 minute/period, and the number of consecutive times is 2, you need to wait for 2 minutes before the alert message appears.
+For example, if the check period is 1 minute/period, and the number of consecutive times is 2, you need to wait for 2 minutes before the alerting message appears.

 {{</ notice >}}

-### Task 6: View alert policies
+### Task 6: View alerting policies

-After an alert policy is successfully created, you can enter its detail information page to view the status, alert rules, monitoring targets, notification rule, alert history, etc. Click **More** and select **Change Status** from the drop-down menu to enable or disable this alert policy.
+After an alerting policy is successfully created, you can enter its detail information page to view the status, alert rules, monitoring targets, notification rule, alert history, etc. Click **More** and select **Change Status** from the drop-down menu to enable or disable this alerting policy.

 ![alerting-policy-node-level-detail-page](/images/docs/alerting/alerting-policy-node-level-detail-page.png)